Last updated on September 19th, 2023 by Jules Winnfield

 A common misconception is that a frappe is a milk and coffee drink that is blended with ice and topped with cream.
 This creates a milkshake-like drink which is actually called a frappuccino and is sold exclusively at Starbucks.
 The name frappuccino is a portmanteau of frappe and cappuccino.

-An actual frappe is made with instant coffee, water, and ice cubes that are shaken together in a shaker.
+An actual frappe is made with instant coffee, water, and ice cubes that are shaken together in a shaker (totally different from shaken espresso).
 The use of instant coffee allows the frappe to get its distinctive froth on top.
 The name comes from the French word ‘frappé’ which describes a drink that is chilled with ice.

 The first frappe was made in 1957 in Greece by Nestlé representative Giannis Dritsas.
 He was exhibiting a new product at the Thessaloniki International Fair which was a chocolate beverage made in a shaker.
 He then used the shaker to make himself a coffee with cold water and ice cubes since he couldn’t find hot water.